ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 - Ruleset: Honour
 - Enemy Aggression, Character Power, Enemy Loadouts, Additional Combat Mechanics: Tactician
-- Camp Cost Multiplier: 3
-- Trader Price Modificer: 4
+- Camp Cost Multiplier: 3 <-- I have never found food to be any kind of limit by the time I reach Wuakeen's Rest.
+With the changes in Listo's economy, you should consider selling expensive food and alcohol; leaving this multiplier on 3 is to prevent you from selling ALL food and should not be reduced even if looking for an easier game.
+- Trader Price Modificer: 4 <-- this heavily influences the buying and sell price of everything.
+Maxing out the setting is not just about difficulty, it's about fighting against hyperinflation in Faerun's economy caused by all the new loot and magic items in Listo.
+If adjusting settings for an easier game, do not reduce this further than x3.5 or you will be swimming in so much gold that it completely trivializes the game.

 ### 7.)
 Customizing Listonomicon

 **No support is offered or guaranteed for anyone who modifies the behavior or contents of Listonomicon.** It is already difficult to keep up with new mods daily on the Nexus; updates and changes to mods in the list; changes in the script extender; new and changed features in the community compatibility frameworks; as well as game patches and hotfixes; vanilla game bugs; and the consequences of (seemingly) minor mod setting tweaks on gameplay.
 Further modify the list at your own peril.
 We hope that you are able to customize a fun, stable, great experience tailored to your specific tastes using Listonomicon as a stepping stone - but will not promise troubleshooting or technical support.
-If adding mods to MO2 (or enabling optional mods from Listo) appears not to work in game, try closing MO2 and going to [listo install location]/profiles/listonomicon and delete the ModsCache file.
+If adding mods to MO2 (or enabling optional mods from Listo) appears not to work in game, try closing MO2 and going to [listo install location]/profiles/listonomicon and delete the ModsCache and Mod Settings files.
 Next time you launch the game it will take a long time to load as it rebuilds your mod list, and then should work as normal.

 ### 8.)
 Optional Mods

 There are several optional mods packaged with Listonomicon to enable even more fun, whacky, QoL, random, or challenge features.
-[Please read the comments on the Optional Mods tab of this excel](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing) for a description/overview of optional mods, if you wish to.
 No official support is offered for adding any other mods to Listonomicon.
-You can find optional mods in MO2 by typing OPTIONAL into the search bar at the bottom-right of your mod list.
+You can find optional mods in MO2 by typing OPTIONAL_ into the search bar at the bottom-right of your mod list.
 Hover over the notepad icon to the right of the mod's name to read any notes relevant to enabling that mod, such as other mods that need to be enabled or disabled with it.
 If enabling/disabling optional mods does not seem to do anything, try closing MO2 and going to [listo install location]/profiles/listonomicon.
 Delete the ModsCache file and modsettings.lsx.
 Next time you launch the game it will take a long time to load as it rebuilds your mod list, and then should work as normal.

 ![Optional Mod Example](https://raw.githubusercontent.com/Listonomicon-Team/Listonomicon/refs/heads/main/optional%20mods2.png)

+Optional mods are broken out into a few categories:
+**1. RECOMMENDED Optional Tweaks** are mostly those that Ajax enables when playing Listo, such as Absolute Wrath.
+**2. TESTED Optional Tweaks and QoL** are mods that are known to work in/with Listo well, but come with minor issues (like new encounter mods that overlap with other encounter mods) or is a QoL fix that not all players need (like Sit This One Out).
+**3. HARDER Optional Tweaks** are focused just on difficulty and challenge.
+These are solutions for players who find Listo too easy but are not considered when playtesting and tweaking Listo.
+**4. SILLY Optional Tweaks** are fun, funny, or whacky mods that work with Listo but are unbalanced, or too goofy, or fall too far outside the scope of the List's goals, or has other glaring issues (like Gortash as a Dragonborn, it's a great mod idea but his lipsync breaks in a very distracting way).
+**5. Other** There are optional mods peppered throughout other sections of MO2, not just organized at the bottom, because in order to work properly they need to be placed in a particular section of your load order.
+The easiest way to find these (rather than sift through 600+ mods) is to use the search bar at the bottom-right of MO2 and type OPTIONAL_.

 ### 9.)
 Optional Difficulty Tweaks